 Social Innovation Financing Trust Fund.
 Legislation approved by the Governor on July 8, 2012 established a Social Innovation Financing Trust Fund for the purpose of funding contracts to improve outcomes and lower costs for contracted government services, often referred to as "pay for success contracts."
 The legislation authorized the Secretary of Administration and Finance to enter into pay for success contracts in which a substantial portion of Commonwealth payments, from amounts appropriated by the Legislature to the Trust Fund, would be conditioned on the achievement of specified performance outcomes.
-The legislation authorizes the Secretary of Administration and Finance to provide in any such contract that such payments constitute general obligations of the Commonwealth for which the full faith and credit of the Commonwealth shall be pledged for the benefit of the providers of the contracted government services.
+The legislation authorizes the Secretary of Administration and Finance to that such payments constitute general obligations of the Commonwealth for which the full faith and credit of the Commonwealth shall be pledged for the benefit of the providers of the contracted government services.
 The total amount of payments backed by the full faith and credit of the Commonwealth under such contracts may not exceed, in the aggregate, \$50 million.
 The first such contract was entered into in January, 2014 with a nonprofit intermediary organization and a nonprofit social service agency that helps young men leaving the juvenile justice system (or on probation) avoid re-offending.
 The contract obligates the Commonwealth to make up to \$27 million in success payments, in the aggregate, through calendar 2019, and the Commonwealth's obligation to make such payments is a general obligation for which the Commonwealth's full faith and credit are pledged.

 The following table sets forth the Commonwealth's general obligation contract assistance requirements for fiscal 2014 and thereafter pursuant to contracts with the Massachusetts Clean Water Trust, the Massachusetts Department of Transportation (as successor to the Massachusetts Turnpike Authority) and Massachusetts Development Finance Agency and contracts associated with the Social Innovation Financing Trust Fund.
-The table does not include annual payments of \$160 million to the Massachusetts Bay Transportation Authority pursuant to recently enacted legislation.
-The legislation provided for a contract to be executed in July, 2014, with such payments to begin in fiscal 2015, but the contract has not yet been executed.
-As described above, the Governor has filed legislation to repeal the contract assistance authorization and substitute a corresponding increase in the amount of dedicated sales tax receipts paid to the MBTA, and this legislation is still pending.